eliteportal/data-dictionary/README.md

 1. Add and update metadata template csv and markdown files that are used in the metadata dictionary static site and commit the changes to the PR via [update_metadata_dictionary.yml](https://github.com/nlee-sage/data_models_elite/blob/main/.github/workflows/update_metadata_dictionary.yml)
 2. Build and publish the metadata dictionary site on GitHub pages via [pages.yml](https://github.com/nlee-sage/data_models_elite/blob/main/.github/workflows/pages.yml)

-# EL Metadata Dictionary Site

-EL Metadata Dictionary is a [Jekyll](https://jekyllrb.com/) site utilizing [Just the Docs](https://just-the-docs.github.io/just-the-docs/) theme and is published on [GitHub Pages](https://pages.github.com/).

-- `index.md` is the home page
-- `_config.yml` can be used to tweak Jekyll settings, such as theme, title
-- `_data/` folder stores data for Jekyll to use when generating the site
-- files in `docs/` will be accessed by GitHub Actions workflow to build the site

 ## Customization

 You can add additional descriptions to home page or specific page by directly editing `index.md` or markdown files in `docs/`.